Elections in Jammu and Kashmir: Lok Sabha elections

 The state of Jammu and Kashmir has taken part in 12 general elections to the Lok Sabha of India.
 The first time that Jammu & Kashmir sent elected members to the Lok Sabha was in 1967.
 Elections were not held in 1990 in Jammu and Kashmir due to insurgency in the region.

 The table below shows how the Indian National Congress (INC) and Jammu and Kashmir National Conference (JKNC) have won the most Lok Seats in the state since 1967.
+Though, since 2019 the JKNC and the BJP have been the two major political parties.
 JKNC and INC has won the seats 27 times each.
 The other parties won seats in general elections to the Lok Sabha from Jammu and Kashmir are Jammu & Kashmir People's Democratic Party 4 times, Bharatiya Janata Party 13 times, Janata Dal only 1 time and independent candidates 6 times.
+After delimitation in 2021, the Anantnag constituency was replaced by the Anantnag-Rajouri constituency and Ladakh Lok Sabha constituency became a separate union territory.

 Legislative assembly elections

 After the Constitution of Jammu and Kashmir was amended, the name Prime Minister of Jammu and Kashmir changed into Chief Minister of Jammu and Kashmir.